 - Visible Bone Loss on X-rays:Â Dental X-rays showing changes in bone density.

-Bone Loss Treatment
+Treatments for Dental Bone Loss

 Bone Grafting